Hania111/sentiment-to-hate-analysis/README.md

 1 – Neutral sentiment
 2 – Hate speech

-The class labels must be encoded as {0, 1, 2} because the CrossEntropyLoss function used in training expects integer class indices starting from 0 up to num_labels - 1.

 # 📊 DistilBERT Sentiment Classification with Cross-Validation, Hyperparameter Tuning, and Statistical Analysis
 ## Project Overview
 - Data loading